barisozcetin/re-chat/README.md

 ## Installing

-There is not much to do for installing.
-Just install dependencies with npm or yarn
+Install the dependencies with npm or yarn

 ```
 `npm install`
 ```

-Edit config/firebase-config-example.js to firebase-config.js and enter your firebase info
+Edit config/firebase-config-example.js to firebase-config.js and enter your Firebase info

 And then just run